ncsa/Delta_doc/docs/source/file_mgmt/index.rst

 To determine the mapping of ACCESS project to local project, use the ``accounts`` command.

 Directory access changes can be made using the `facl <https://linux.die.net/man/1/setfacl>`_ command.
-Contact NCSA (see :ref:`help`) if you need assistance enabling access to specific users and projects.
+Submit a support request (see :ref:`help`) if you need assistance enabling access to specific users and projects.

 .. code-block:: bash